-Have a look at the image at the bottom of this post.
+Have a look at the animated image below.
 It’s one of those funny animated gifs that made it’s way around the internet via email and web sites four or five years ago (6,322 Internet years).
 It appears that the viewer is downloading the entire Internet within a single zip file and states that only 14kb of 23,993,564,998mb (that’s all??) have been copied at 41.2kb/Sec.
 It prompts for a new disc (remember those?) to be inserted in drive A (remember drive A?) because disc C is full.
 Scary shit.
 Not.

 It was meant to amuse and was so outrageous that most, even Internet users of a half decade ago should have got the joke.
 But notice that I said most Internet users.
 Not everyone took the joke for what is was and mistook it for this century’s version of the 1938 War of the Worlds radio broadcast.